 - Around 1-10 percent of all hospital patients develop severe hypernatremia (higher prevalence exists among older patients).
 Only about .01-1.4 percent of patients visiting a hospital have the condition before admission.

 - Elderly patients and those in critical care experience electrolyte imbalances most often.
 Between 9-26 percent of critically ill patients will develop hypernatremia symptoms.
-Certain studies have found that mild hyponatremia can affect up to 22.2 of geriatric hospital patients, 19 percent of those in nursing homes, 6 percent of non-geriatric patients, and up to 7 percent of patients taken to the hospital via an ambulance.
+Certain studies have found that mild hypernatremia can affect up to 22.2 of geriatric hospital patients, 19 percent of those in nursing homes, 6 percent of non-geriatric patients, and up to 7 percent of patients taken to the hospital via an ambulance.
 (4)

 Common Signs and Symptoms of Hypernatremia